Noaaan/MythicMetals/PATCHNOTES.md

 ### Other Changes
 Allow the Banglum Nuke to be ignited using a flint and steel inside a dispenser.
 Added Smooth Stone to the Midas Gold Bartering loot table.
+Improved the textures of Runite armor.
+Prometheum no longer repairs itself on client, preventing innacurate durability bars.
 **Added a warning to logs whenever Terralith is installed.**
 - Terralith uses a lot of stone variants in the overworld, like Calcite, which causes ores to spawn in unexpected places.
 - Keep this in mind whenever you are using both, as I have yet to create a custom ore configuration just for Terralith.